DataDog/hiring-engineers/answers.md

 Here is a view of my database on the host map.
 ![images/mysql_host_view.png](images/mysql_host_view.png)

-Creating My Metric Custom Agent Check
+Creating My Metric Custom Agent Check:
 This was the first point of friction that I experienced in the exercise.
 I don't have much experience with Python so I had to utilize a few resources to feel confident editing the .py example script.
 I started by creating the /conf.d/my_metric.yaml to correspond with my /checks.d/my_metric.py file.
 I found a method called "randint" from a class called "random".
 I used this resource: https://www.w3schools.com/python/ref_random_randint.asp

 ![images/my_metric_py.png](images/my_metric_py.png)